shridharssg/Angular/RxJsPromisesObserverInterceptor.md

   **[⬆ Back to Top](#table-of-contents)**

-Q. ### What is the difference between promise and observable?
+11. ### What is the difference between promise and observable?
     Below are the list of differences between promise and observable:

        | Observable | Promise |